-We ask about four restructuring measures.
-The first restructuring measure is whether the firm changed its core management team-the introduction of new human capital into management is shown to be important in improving efficiency in other privatization settings (e.g., Barberis et al. 1996 López-de-Silanes; 1997, who emphasizes change of CEO).
+In our survey, we asked about four restructuring measures.
+The first restructuring measure is whether the firm changed its core management team-the introduction of new human capital into management is shown to be important in improving efficiency in other privatization settings (e.g., Barberis, Boycko, Shleifer, and Tsukanova, 1996, López-de-Silanes, 1997 which emphasizes change of CEO).
 The second is whether the firm incentivizes its executives through increased performance-based pay.
-Regarding corporate governance, we ask whether the firm established a board of directors and whether it adopted international accounting standards.
+In restructuring corporate governance, we asked whether the firm established a board of directors and whether it adopted international accounting standards.

-Panel A of Table 8 reports, by privatization methods, the proportion of firms implementing each of the restructuring measures.
-MBO firms are significantly more likely to use performance-based bonuses (54% vs. 47%), to establish a board of directors (84% vs. 76%), and to adopt international accounting standards and professional independent auditing (11% vs. 8%), all significantly at the 1% or 5% level.
-MBO firms are not likely to have performance-based share compensation for their executives, which is not surprising, since managers are now owners.
+Panel A of Table 8 reports the proportion of firms adopting the above restructuring measures by privatization methods.
+Compared to the overall privatization sample, MBO firms are significantly more likely to use performance-based bonuses (54% vs. 47%), to establish a board of directors (84% vs. 76%), and to adopt international accounting standards and professional independent auditing (11% vs. 8%), all significantly at the 1% or 5% level.
+MBO firms are not likely to have performance-based share compensation for their executives, which is not surprising, since owners of MBOs firms are, by definition, also managers.
 Compared with the whole sample, direct sales to outsiders are less likely to establish a board (67% vs. 76%) but are more likely to adopt performance-based share compensation (15% vs. 7%), both differences are significant at the 1% level.

-The logit model in Panel B of Table 8 further confirms the effect of privatization methods on restructuring.
-Moreover, the economic magnitudes are substantial: the odds ratios for MBO firms to restructure their management teams, to adopt international accounting, and to establish a board are, respectively, 1.5, 2.7, and 2.2 times of non-MBOs.
-Regarding the compensation policy, the cash compensation of MBOs has 20% more in bonuses, whereas the odds ratio of MBOs to adopt share compensation is 71% below that of non-MBOs, consistent with owner-manager alignment.
-Selling to outsiders is more likely to restructure the compensation policy.
-It is significantly more likely to use performance-based share compensation (at the 1% level) and the odds ratio is 6 times of other methods; they also use significantly more bonuses in cash compensation (at the 1% level) and the incremental effect is 14%, lower than MBOs.
+The logit model in Panel B of Table 8 illustrates the significance of the marginal impact of privatization methods on restructuring.
+Except for change of management team which is statistically significant at 5%, the marginal impact of MBO is significant at the 1% for all three other restructuring measures.
+The economic magnitudes are substantial: the odds ratios for MBO firms to restructure their management teams, to adopt international accounting, and to establish a board are, respectively, 1.5, 2.7, and 2.2 times of non-MBOs.11 Regarding compensation policy, the cash compensation of MBOs has 20% more in bonuses, whereas the odds ratio of MBOs to adopt share compensation is 71% below that of non-MBOs, consistent with owner-manager alignment.
+Selling to outsiders is more likely to restructure compensation (at the 1% level) and the odds ratio is 6 times of other methods; they also use significantly more bonuses in cash compensation (at the 1% level) and the incremental effect is 14%, lower than MBOs.
 But this privatization method is not more likely to undertake other restructuring measures.
 These findings are consistent with the fact that MBOs entail the greatest transfer of control rights from the state to the firm and that thus have the most freedom in implementing performance-enhancing restructuring.